Vignesh-Thiagarajan-DS/Vignesh-Thiagarajan-DS/README.md

 <br>
 👨‍💼 In the last 6+ years of employment, I've held multiple roles - Lead Data Scientist, Senior Data Scientist, Apprentice Leader
 <br>
-🎓 Master's in Business Analystics at University of California, Davis - Class of 2025
+🎓 Master's in Business Analytics at University of California, Davis - Class of 2025
 <br>
 🎓 Bachelor's in Computer Science Engineering at Amrita Vishwa Vidyapeetham - Class of 2018
 <br>